someengineering/fixinventory/README.md

 ## Plugins
-Cloudkeeper knows two types of Plugins, COLLECTOR and PERSISTENT.
-You can find example code for each type in [plugins/example_collector/](plugins/example_collector/) and [plugins/example_persistent/](plugins/example_persistent/).
+Cloudkeeper knows three types of Plugins, CLI, COLLECTOR and PERSISTENT.
+You can find example code for each type in [plugins/example_cli/](plugins/example_cli/), [plugins/example_collector/](plugins/example_collector/) and [plugins/example_persistent/](plugins/example_persistent/).
 COLLECTOR Plugins collect cloud resources and are being instanciated on each collect run.
 PERSISTENT plugins are instanciated once at startup and are mostly used for resource cleanup decissions or for notification (e.g. to send a Slack message to the owner of an instance that has just been deleted).
+CLI plugins extend the built-in CLI with new commands.

 ### Collector Plugins
 Each collector plugin has a local graph.
 A collector plugin implements resource collection for a cloud provider (e.g. AWS, GCP, Azure, Alicloud, etc.).